 HISTORY OF SS.
 PETER AND PAUL CHURCH

 Our parish can be traced to 1838 when masses were held in a home in Upper Alton - a year after the death of Elijah P. Lovejoy.
 The Reverend George Hamilton was the first pastor, sent by Bishop Joseph Rosati, C.M., of St. Louis.
 In 1840 Fr.
 Hamilton’s parish, named St Mathew, consisted of 14 families, about 75 people.
 Masses were held at the home of Andrew Clifford, one of the prominent parishioners.
 Later a frame structure was built on his private property.

 In 1843 the Reverend Michael Carroll, who had succeeded Rev. Hamilton, built a new stone church on the north side of Third Street between Alby and Easton Streets.
 In 1853 a fire destroyed the building.
 For the next three years, masses were held in a large hall over Harts Livery Stable at 310 State Street, blocks from the recently abandoned State Penitentiary.
 Father Carroll received $5,000 from fire insurance and $4,000 for the lot and the ruins; there was an indebtedness of $1,800.
 The site was purchased by the Unitarians and a church was rebuilt.
 On April 7, 1854, a purchase agreement was signed between Peter and Harriet Wise and the Most Reverend Peter Richard Kenrick of St. Louis for a parcel of land.
 The purchase price was $600.

 The church building was started in 1855 and was completed in 1857.
 It is a beautiful example of Gothic architecture constructed with local native limestone.
-Architect Thomas Walsh designed the building for a fee of $200 with total costs of $35,000.
-On May 15, 1859 the Rt.
+Architect Thomas Walsh designed the building for a fee of $200 with a total cost of $35,000.
+On May 15, 1859, the Rt.
 Rev. Peter Richard Kenrick, D.D.
-Archbishop of St. Louis, solemnly consecrated the church.
+Archbishop of St. Louis solemnly consecrated the church.
 The original spires were built in 1866 and in 1931 the first clock was installed.
 The original altar was constructed of wood.
 In 1902 T.G.
-Schrader and Sons of St. Louis constructed a more ornate altar of marble, plaster and wood.
+Schrader and Sons of St. Louis constructed a more ornate altar of marble, plaster, and wood.